darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 : Adjust the scaling factor of your image to avoid black corners.
 Press the auto scale button (to the right of the slider) for darktable to automatically find the best fit.

 mode
-: The default behavior of this module is to correct lens flaws.
-Switch this combobox to “distort” in order to instead _simulate_ the behavior of a specific lens (inverted effect).
+: The default behavior of this module is to _correct_ lens flaws.
+Switch this combobox to “distort” in order to instead _simulate_ the flaws/distortions of a specific lens (inverted effect).

 TCA red; TCA blue
 : Override the correction parameters for TCA.
 You can also use this slider to manually set the parameter if the lens profile does not contain TCA correction.
 Look out for colored seams at features with high contrast edges and adjust these parameters to minimize those seams.